Anirudh024/CPP_Project/README.md

 # CPP_Project
- The registration code for both student and moduls
+ The registration code for both student and modules
  It includes:
   1. Adding student records
   2. Adding modules